 What happens next?

 If you are seen at your GP surgery the swabs - small balls of cotton wool on the end of a thin stick, used to collect samples - and blood tests will be sent to a laboratory for further testing.
 Your doctor will advise you about when the test results will be available; this can take up to a fortnight.

 If you are seen in a GUM clinic some of your results may be available on the day of your test.

 Your doctor or nurse will take the swabs and smear them on to special slides.
 This allows him/her to look at the cells taken from the swabs under the microscope.
-Some bacteria that cause infections can be seen in the cells you have provided by having swabs done.
+Some germs (bacteria) that cause infections can be seen in the cells you have provided by having swabs done.
 For example, the bacteria that cause gonorrhoea can sometimes be identified by looking through a microscope.
 This may mean you are given a positive result on the day, if you have the infection.

 However, even though the bacteria can be detected under the microscope, they are not always seen, even if they are present.
-To make sure the test result is reliable the sample you give is put into a special pot.
+To make sure the test result is reliable, the sample you give is put into a special pot.
 This pot also contains a substance that allows the bacteria to grow.
 The pot, known as a plate, is then put into an incubator allowing any bacteria present to grow.
-The plates are then checked to see if any bacteria which cause sexually transmitted infections have grown.
+The plates are then checked to see if any bacteria which cause STIs have grown.
 It takes a while for the bacteria to grow; this is why you may be asked to check back with the clinic for more results in a few weeks' time.
 Trichomonas can also be seen under the microscope.

 The results of tests for chlamydia and blood tests for syphilis, hepatitis B and hepatitis C are usually not available on the same day.

-Some clinics offer same day HIV testing.
+Some clinics offer same-day HIV testing.
 This means you get the result of the test on the day your blood sample is taken.
-Most clinics ask you to make an appointment for this service as it may only take place at certain times.
+Most clinics ask you to make an appointment for this service, as it may only take place at certain times.